We Are ER

 How does the ER maintain quality care if speed is the priority?

-Is QuickER really necessary for an emergency room?
+Is posting the wait times really necessary for an emergency room?

 In many emergency rooms across the country, wait times have been increasing.
 LHN wants to ensure patients that it is dedicated to not only offering quality care but also providing that care as efficiently as possible.